What is Web Scraping?

 When using Data Miner, the data you scrape is always private.
 Your data or your credentials never leave your browser and never touch Data Miner’s server.
 Only you have access to the data you scrape whether you have the tool.

 Data miner features a function called ‘recipes’.
 Recipes are data extraction instructions that Data Miner uses to extract data from websites.
 Recipes contain name and position of HTML elements on a web page.
-Recipes do not include actual data or private information about you.
+Furthermore, Recipes do not include actual data or private information about you.

 When you visit a website, Data Miner automatically filters thousands of recipes that users have created and shared and shows only the ones that are appropriate for the site you are currently viewing.